 Create a Checklist

 As with any business opportunity, creating a checklist for starting a new medical practice before you really get started is an essential step to opening your own medical practice.
-Fortunately, the Medical Group Management Association maintains an easy-to-access checklist that serves as a basic guideline during this process
+Fortunately, the Medical Group Management Association maintains an easy-to-access medical practice checklist that serves as a basic guideline during this process

 Create a Feasible Business Plan

 While a medical practice is subject to stricter regulations than other types of businesses, it is still a business.

 Creating a business plan is important for two reasons.
 This plan allows you to put your ideas into writing in order to determine whether your plan to start a medical practice is really a lucrative venture.

 The financial portion of the business plan will also assist with your pursuit of funding for the practice.
 Banks and investors need to see that you have thoroughly researched the financial needs of new medical practices.